foundatn-io/go-pic/README.md

 }
 ```

-Or you can make use of `go-pics` other feature below, so that you don't have to define the struct yourself...
+Or you can make use of `gopic`s other feature below, so that you don't have to define the struct yourself...

 ## Generating tagged structs

-`go-pic` provides support to generate flattened Go struct representations of your COBOL copybooks, tagged with length statements and assigned the appropriate type for unmarshalling files that match your COBOL copybook definitions.
+`gopic` provides support to generate flattened Go struct representations of your COBOL copybooks, tagged with length statements and assigned the appropriate type for unmarshalling files that match your COBOL copybook definitions.

 `cmd` contains go struct generation tool from textual PIC definitions